rdkcentral/firebolt-certification-suite/Resources/README.md

 The `Resources` folder in the Firebolt Certification Suite (FCS) contains all test cases and fixtures that are independent of any specific SDK version.

 ## Guidelines for Placing Files in Resources
+**Note**: In `Cypress` directory, the `TestCases` and `fixtures` folders exist but are typically empty.
+Files for these folders should be organized in the `Resources` Directory as shown in the diagram below.
+Follow the diagram to understand where to place files for different purposes.

 ![alt text](Resources_filesFlowChart.png)

 ## Directory Structure